solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 To implement this deployment, reference the [Cloud Deployment to Azure App Service with MySQL InApp][App Service with InApp MySQL] article.

+![This image demonstrates an App Service deployment with in-app MySQL.]

 ## Continuous Integration (CI) and Continuous Delivery (CD)

 Doing manual deployments every time a change is made can be a very